 Set the mood for your videos by adding music.
 You can add music saved on your device or choose from the soundtracks that are included with the app.

 You can edit your audio clips just like any other clips in your timeline.

 To refine an audio clip, select it in the timeline and tap Audio on the bottom bar to open the Audio controls.
 To open the Audio controls, double-tap on the audio clip itself in the timeline.
 You can now access all of the audio refinement tools.

 To learn what you can do with these audio options, see Edit your audio tracks.

-For more information on export options while exporting to these social media channels, see Export or change your video.
+For more information on export options while exporting to these social media channels, see Export video.